ajith1989/twinsight-ai/README.md

 - Azure Key Vault — store API keys and secrets securely
 - Azure Cosmos DB or Azure SQL — for structured persistence and metadata associated with incidents

+### Agent Orchestration & Architecture
+- **LangGraph-based Workflow**: Implements a sophisticated agent orchestration system using LangGraph for complex incident analysis and response workflows
+- **Streaming Response Architecture**: Real-time streaming of agent responses and intermediate reasoning steps
+- **Multi-Agent Communication**: Coordinated communication between specialized agents (Analysis, Response, Risk Assessment)
+- **State Management**: Persistent state tracking across agent interactions using LangGraph's state management

 ### Typical architecture & patterns
-- Use embeddings + vector search (Cognitive Search or a vector DB) for retrieval-augmented generation (RAG).
+- Use embeddings + vector search (Cognitive Search or a vector DB) for retrieval-augmented generation (RAG)
-- Keep the retrieval layer stateless and store only metadata + vectors in the vector store.
+- Keep the retrieval layer stateless and store only metadata + vectors in the vector store
-- Proxy model calls through server-side API routes (Next.js API routes) so keys are never exposed in the browser.
+- Proxy model calls through server-side API routes (Next.js API routes) so keys are never exposed in the browser
-- Use short-term caching for repeated prompts and limit token usage per request to control cost and latency.
+- Use short-term caching for repeated prompts and limit token usage per request to control cost and latency
+- Implement agent workflows using LangGraph for complex multi-step reasoning tasks
+- Stream intermediate results and agent thoughts for better user experience and debugging

 ### Environment variables (suggested)
 Add these to your `.env.local` (names are examples — align with `.env.example`):